 However, it’s the Pro that really kicks things up a gear.
 If you’re looking to do anything graphically intense, or some serious number crunching, this is the one to go for.

-First up, the Pro has a more capable graphics processor than the Air, which relies on the Intel UHD Graphics 617 chip.
-The Pro leans on the Intel Iris Plus Graphics 640 or 655 in its 13-inch form.
-But, upgrade to the 15-inch model and the Pro comes with a dedicated Radeon Pro graphics card – this gives the 15-inch Pro a significant boost when handling graphics.
+First up, the Pro has a more capable graphics processor than the Air, which relies on its integrated chip.
+Upgrade to the 16-inch Pro model and it comes with a dedicated AMD Radeon Pro graphics card – this gives the 16-inch Pro a significant boost when handling graphics.
 Sure, you can play Fortnite on it at a decent frame rate, but, more importantly, it can power through intensive media editing or graphic rendering with relative ease.

 Then, there’s the processors.
-The Air comes with an 8th generation 1.6GHz dual-core Intel i5.
+The Air comes with a dedicated Apple M1 processor.
 If all you tend to do is browse the web, stream and email, then this really is more than enough.

 Best for Portability: MacBook Air